-Legionella bacteria has been discovered in an Alabama school's water supply.
+Legionella bacteria has been discovered in a Michigan school's water supply.

 Legionella bacteria has been discovered in Birmingham Schools water supply.

 In an email to families, district officials said that "during this year's water testing" they were made aware of "increased levels of legionella," reported Hometown Life.

 All sites in the district have not been tested.
 According to the email, locker room shower access has been closed at both high schools, as well as at the middle schools while the issue is being handled.
 Students and staff at all buildings in the district are encouraged to bring their own water bottles from home.

 "BPS will provide bottled water for drinking instead of using fountains or water filling stations until additional testing and any potential mitigation is performed throughout the District," the email read.
 "Taps that are not designated for drinking water should only be used for handwashing and other non-potable uses and are marked accordingly."